Feed-in tariff: Egypt

 On 20 September 2014, the Ministry of Electricity announced the new feed-in tariff (FIT) pricing for electricity generated from new and renewable energy sources for households and private sector companies.
 The FIT would be applied in two phases, the official date for applying the first phase as 27 October 2014 and the second phase to be applied two years after the first phase (which launched on 28 October 2016).

-The energy tariff during the first phase has been divided into five categories.
-One, the purchase price per kilowatt-hour (KWh) for residential solar generation is EGP 0.848.
-For non-residential installations of less than 200 kilowatts of installed generation capacity, the price rises to 0.901 EGP/KWh.
-The third category, between 200 and 500 kilowatts, will be paid 0.973 EGP/KWh.
-The fourth and fifth categories of non-residential installations are paid in USD to attract foreign investments with the fourth category ranging from 500 kilowatts to 20 megawatts paid US$0.136/KWh (with 15% of tariff pegged at the exchange rate of 7.15 EGP per USD).
-The last category, which stretches between 20 and 50 MW, will be paid US$0.1434/KWh.
-Moreover, the purchase price for power generated from wind is based on the number of operating hours and is more elaborate than the solar tariff.
-It covers operating hours ranging from 2500 to 4000 hours, with decreasing purchase rates ranging from US$0.1148/KWh down to US$0.046/KWh.
+In the initial phase, the energy tariff is structured across five categories.
+Residential solar generation is priced at EGP 0.848 per kilowatt-hour (KWh), while non-residential installations of less than 200 kilowatts pay EGP 0.901/KWh.
+For installations between 200 and 500 kilowatts, the rate increases to 0.973 EGP/KWh.
+Larger non-residential installations, ranging from 500 kilowatts to 20 megawatts, are paid in USD at a rate of US$0.136/KWh (with 15% of the tariff linked to an exchange rate of 7.15 EGP per USD).
+The highest category, spanning 20 to 50 MW, pays US$0.1434/KWh.
+Wind power tariffs vary based on operating hours, ranging from US$0.1148/KWh to US$0.046/KWh.